DeFiFoFum/truffle-typescript-template/README.md

 ## Setup
 Create a `.env` file based off of `.env.example` to deploy contracts to bsc mainnet/testnet and to verify deployed contracts.

+## Development
+Start a local development blockchain by running the following command:
+`yarn ganache`

+Deploy contracts to the development blockchain:
+`yarn migrate:development`

 ## Compile
 `yarn compile`